1957: Jerry Lee Lewis debuted on the US top 40 singles charts with “Whole Lotta Shakin’ Goin’ On.”

 Arthur Brown, singer and songwriter best known for his wild and flamboyant persona as the leader of the Crazy World of Arthur Brown and Kingdom Come, was born in Whitby, North Riding of Yorkshire, England in 1942.

-Jeff Beck, prolific guitarist was a member of the Yardbirds, the Jeff Beck Group, Beck, Bogert & Appice, and has appeared on albums by Rod Stewart, Mick Jagger, Tina Turner, Morrissey, Donovan, Diana Ross, Kate Bush, Roger Waters, Stevie Wonder, Cindy Lauper, ZZ Top, Toots and the Maytals, and others, was born in Wallington, Surrey, England in 1944.
+Jeff Beck, prolific guitarist and member of the Yardbirds, the Jeff Beck Group, Beck, Bogert & Appice who has also appeared on albums by Rod Stewart, Mick Jagger, Tina Turner, Morrissey, Donovan, Diana Ross, Kate Bush, Roger Waters, Stevie Wonder, Cindy Lauper, ZZ Top, Toots and the Maytals, and others, was born in Wallington, Surrey, England in 1944.

-Chris Wood, saxophonist and flautist for Traffic, was born in Quinton, Birmingham in 1944.
+Chris Wood, saxophonist and flautist for Traffic and Ginger Baker’s Airforce, was born in Quinton, Birmingham in 1944.

 Colin Blunstone, songwriter and lead singer for the Zombies, was born in Hatfield, Hertfordshire, England in 1945.

 Mick Fleetwood, drummer and co-founder of Fleetwood Mac, was born in Redruth, Cornwall, England in 1947.

 Patrick Moraz, songwriter, composer, and musician best known for his tenure as a keyboardist with Yes and the Moody Blues, was born in Morges, Switzerland in 1948.

 John Illsley, bassist and founding member of Dire Straits, was born in Leicester, England in 1949.

 Derrick “Duckie” Simpson, vocalist and co-founder of Black Uhuru who remains the group’s only consistent member, was born in 1950.